Multi-frequency study of large size radio galaxies 3C 35 and 3C 284: Results and Discussion

-We calculated the magnetic field of the sources using the formalism suggested by \cite{Ko08}.
+We calculated the magnetic fields of the sources using the formalism suggested by \cite{Ko08}.
 Assuming the minimum energy condition, the magnetic field in micro Gauss is given by the following equation